-While "no pain, no gain" may be commonly believed about working out, it doesn't have to be true.
 While the repetitive and strenuous activity associated with most workouts can put you at risk of injury, the resulting pain, setbacks and discomfort are avoidable.
 Here, our Manotick physiotherapists explain a few different ways to avoid an injury in the course of your workouts and how we can help if you do experience one.

 When working out, whether by lifting weights, running or playing a sport, you always run the risk of injury.
 Repeated and strenuous movements involved in workouts can either contribute to your risk of developing an acute or progressive injury.